haldir45/Asthma-Doc/README.md

-A.T.E.I Thessaloniki
+The MIT License (MIT)

-Copyright (c) 2016 Tsantas Charalampos-George Politis
+Copyright (c) 2016 Tsantas Charalampos-George Politis A.T.E.I Thessaloniki

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal